snort3/libdaq/modules/afpacket/README.afpacket.md

     eth0:eth1::eth2:eth3

+An exception to this rule is when this DAQ is used in GWLB environment (see below) where a single interface is used for ingress and egress.

 Passive mode can listen on multiple interfaces simultaneously with a similarly crafted input specification consisting of colon-separated interface names like
 this: